vdoan002/ucr-cs100/tutorials/templates/README.md

 ```

-As we can see, using templates are crucial when implementing containers because normal functions would not be able to handle multiple types.
+As you can see, using templates are crucial when implementing containers because normal functions would not be able to handle multiple types.

 If we were to try to create a stack with a bunch of regular functions, then it would only be able to handle one type.